 set_name.erase(iterator);

-Removes the value from the position indicated by the iterator in its parameter.
+Deletes the value at the index specified by the iterator in its argument.

 Syntax 3: